addisonj/ff-2019-smoth-operator/pres.md

 ### What we learn

-- In `processElement` we get the `StreamRecord` which allows us modify not only the record, but it's timestamp
+- In `processElement` we get the `StreamRecord` which allows us to modify not only the record, but it's timestamp
 - In `processWatermark` we can change or completely ignore watermarks
-- We have access to some low level APIs, such as `output` and `chainingStrategy` properties
+- We have access to lots of APIs, such as timer services, `output` and `chainingStrategy` properties

 ----